TahMeat/MASS-Shelter/README.md

 - Customized file type and the ability to save/load one shelter.

 ## Notes
-- Nothing too exciting, basic Java UI programming and OOP construction.
-Do not expect too much out of this program.
+  - Basic Java UI programming and OOP construction, very early project.
-- Special thanks to my wonderful professor from CSE1325!